 - In xkcd #1121 Cueball asks Megan for a server password over the phone.
 When she asks how she knows it's him he begins to excitedly suggest a proof-of-identity protocol.
 She stops him mid-sentence; that suggestion alone was enough to confirm his identity.

 - Used oddly in True Magic.
 Nobles "salute" by making a plume of fire come from their hand.
 Since peasants can't do that, they're able to keep them out of places they're unwelcome.

 - Something Awful goons answer the question "Do you have stairs in your house?" with the countersign "I am protected."

-- In Ben 10 Alien Force, Past!Gwen demands Future!Gwen say something only they/she would know.
-Future!Gwen whispers something to her, prompting a disgusted reaction.
-We never find out what it was.
-Dwayne MacDuffie refused to comment, saying it was "personal."
+- In Ben 10: Alien Force, Past Gwen demands Future Gwen say something only she would know.
+Future Gwen whispers something to her, prompting a disgusted reaction.
+We never find out what it was, even Dwayne MacDuffie refused to comment, saying it was "personal".